ForJessicaSake/React-Query-X-Jotai-Next-Ecommerce-Store/README.md

 The Furniture Ecommerce store is still in progress....

 ## About project
-I wanted to do build something that'll enable me work with a ton of states cause I had just learnt how to use Jotai and React Query.
-In the process of exploring, I built this basic ecommerce store using React, TypeScript, Jotai, React Query, and Tailwind.
-It's a showcase of how these technologies can come together to create an awesome user experience.
-TypeScript keeps my code neat and tidy, Tailwind gives the project a cool look while, Jotai and React Query make state management a breeze.
+I had recently learned how to use Jotai and React Query.
+So, I decided to develop something basic that would allow me to work with a large number of states.
+During my exploration, I created this simple ecommerce store using React, TypeScript, Jotai, React Query, and Tailwind.
+It demonstrates how these technologies can be combined to create an amazing user experience.
+TypeScript keeps my code neat and tidy, Tailwind gives the project a cool look, while Jotai and React Query make state management a breeze.

 ## Technologies
 - React